pzawadzk/Behavioral-Cloning/README.md

 # Behavioral cloning

-This project implements a machine learning model for self-driving car in a simulator.
+This project implements a machine learning model for a self-driving car in the Udacity simulator.
 The model uses road images taken by three on-board cameras and predicts appropriate steering angle.
 The model is trained using the so-called  behavioural cloning approach.
 In behavioural cloning we create a set of behaviours that we want the model to reproduce and then train the model on them.
 The most important behaviour for a self-driving car is to keep the car in the center of the road.
 In addition to reproducing "good" behaviours the model should also be able to prevent "bad" behaviours such as as driving off.